harttle/liquidjs/docs/source/tutorials/options.md

 title: Options
 ---

-The [Liquid][liquid] constructor accepts a plain object as options to define the behaviour of LiquidJS.
+The [Liquid][liquid] constructor accepts a plain object as options to define the behavior of LiquidJS.
 All of these options are optional thus we can specify any of them, for example the `cache` option:

 ```javascript
 const { Liquid } = require('liquidjs')